-Conflicts
+I. Conflicts

-If a complainant or respondent has any concern that any individual acting for the College under this policy has a conflict of interest or bias, such concern should be reported in writing to the Title IX Coordinator.
+If a complainant or respondent has any concern that any individual acting for the College under this Policy has a conflict of interest or bias, for or against complainants or respondents generally or for or against the individual complainant or respondent, such concern should be reported in writing to the Title IX Coordinator.
 Any concern regarding a conflict of interest or bias must be submitted in writing within two (2) calendar days after receiving notice of the person's involvement in the process.
-The Title IX Coordinator will review the concerns and take appropriate steps to ensure that no conflicts of interest exist on the part of anyone investigating or resolving a complaint under this policy.
+The Title IX Coordinator will review the concerns and take appropriate steps to ensure that no conflicts of interest or bias exist on the part of anyone investigating or adjudicating a complaint under this Policy.

-If the Title IX Coordinator has a conflict of interest with respect to a complaint, the College's Vice President of Human Resources shall appoint an alternate person to oversee adherence to the Sexual Misconduct Policy with respect to the complaint at issue.
-If the Title IX Coordinator and Vice President of Human Resources have a conflict of interest with respect to a complaint, the Dean of Students shall ensure that the College puts in place appropriate safeguards under the circumstances to ensure that the institution promptly and equitably responds to the complaint, including, but not limited to, appointment of alternate individuals to oversee adherence to the Sexual Misconduct Policy.
+If complainant or respondent has any concern that the Title IX Coordinator has a conflict of interest or bias, such concern should be reported in writing to Jeff Ylinen, Provost at JYlinen@dunwoody.edu.
+If the Title IX Coordinator has a conflict of interest with respect to a complaint, the College's Vice President of Human Resources shall appoint an alternate person to oversee adherence to the Sexual Misconduct Policy with respect to the formal complaint at issue.
+If the Title IX Coordinator and Vice President of Human Resources have a conflict of interest with respect to a formal complaint, the Dean of Students shall ensure that the College puts in place appropriate safeguards under the circumstances to ensure that the institution promptly and equitably responds to the formal complaint, including, but not limited to, appointment of alternate individuals to oversee adherence to the Sexual Misconduct Policy.